Are CSI 3 part specifications in pdf format useable?

 Why are specifications better in MS Word Format?

-Who uses MS word?
+Who uses Microsoft Word?
 Everyone.
 With approximately one billion people using Microsoft Office, the DOCX format is the most popular standard for exchanging document files between offices.

-It may be important to mention the differences in MS word files.
+It may be important to mention the differences in Microsoft Word files.
 A .doc file extension lets you know its an older format pre-2007 word file and .docx is the latest word document type.
 So if you’re thinking about updating specifications from .doc to .docx, it’s more of a preference, not a requirement.

 X in .docx stands for XML standard.
-The best thing about DOCX format is the fact that it allows you to access files saved in DOC format whenever you want to.
-DOCX files are smaller, lighter, and easier to open, read, and transfer files.
-It is also easier to repair a damaged .docx file.
+The best thing about DOCX format is the fact that it allows you to access older specs saved in .doc format.
+The .docx files are smaller, and easier to open, read, and transfer.
+The files are also easier to repair when damaged.

 The only advantage of .DOC file format is that it allows you to open files over ten years old.
 It is also compatible with many of the outdated word processors.
 And yes, there are design professionals still using .doc files to create specifications.